 - “I look forward to hearing your response.”

 Make concrete claims

 Back up any claims about your abilities or qualifications with concrete accomplishments.
 If possible, quantify your accomplishments.
 For example, to show that you have “independence and an innovative research spirit,” describe the scope and outcomes of research projects you’ve led or carried out on your own.

 Start a conversation

 Your cover letter is designed to get you an interview, and successful interviews usually turn into conversations.
 Start the conversation early.
 Be humble and curious.
-A claim like “I know I’m a perfect match because XYZ” can make you sound foolish: who are you to say that’s true?
-A claim like “I’m excited to explore this opportunity because XYZ” is more professional and more likely to make them want to start speaking with you.
+A claim like “I know I’m a perfect match because …” is usually an overstatement.
+A claim like “I’m excited to explore this opportunity because …” is more appropriate and will likely get you further.